opencomputeproject/SAI/doc/ECMP/Class-Based-Forwarding.md

 Class-based forwarding provides a method to steer traffic among multiple paths through the network by policy rather than, or in combination with, traditional ECMP/UCMP flow-hashing.

-A new type of next-hop group is proposed:
+A new type of next-hop group is introduced:

 ```
 typedef enum _sai_next_hop_group_type_t